CH EPR FHIR (R4)

 Internet User Authorization (IUA)

-This section specifies Swiss national extensions to Internet User Authorization (IUA) Profile, which is published as an IHE ITI Trial Implementation profile.
+This section specifies Swiss national extensions to Internet User Authorization (IUA) Profile published as IHE ITI Trial Implementation.

 Scope

-This national extension is scoped for client authorization for FHIR based interfaces for primary systems, portals and SMART on FHIR Apps launched from the portals or primary systems and to convey the information required to enforce the privacy policy settings when accessing protected resources from the EPR.
+This national extension is scoped for client authorization in FHIR based interfaces for primary systems, portals and SMART on FHIR Apps launched from the portals or primary systems.
+It is scoped to convey the information required to identify and authenticate the clients an to enforce the privacy policy settings, when accessing protected resources from the EPR.

 This national extension covers:

 • SMART on FHIR Apps launched from a portal or primary system, which require a launch context identifying the portal or primary system the app is launched from.
-This requires the portal or primary system to be registered with "client_id" and "client-secret" during onboarding.
-This may require an user consent which authorizes the SMART on FHIR to act on behalf for given scopes and the authentication of the user compliant to EPRO Annex 8.
+This requires the portal or primary system to be registered with client_id and client-secret during onboarding and may require the user to authorize the SMART on FHIR App to act on behalf for given scopes.

-• Portals and primary systems which shall be registered during onboarding, authenticate the user compliant to EPRO Annex 8 and provide the identity token in the access token request send to the IUA Authorization Server.
+• Portals and primary systems registered during onboarding, which authenticate the user compliant to EPRO Annex 8 and provide the identity token in the IUA Get Access Token Request send to the IUA Authorization Server.

 Use Cases